TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/configuration/_index.md

 aliases: [/getting-started/kubernetes/azure/configuration]
 ---

 {{% tts %}} requires a few configuration files to be prepared.
-In this step, we create them and store them for further use.
+In this section, we show how to create them and store them for further use.

 <!--more-->